This page outlines requirements for the BA in Literary Studies with a concentration in Literature. Students can also study Literature as a

-Track your progress using the program requirement worksheet (PDF) for the year in which you declared your major in Literary Studies:
+Track your progress using the program requirement worksheet (see below) for the year in which you declared your major in Literary Studies.

 The major in Literary Studies with a concentration in Literature requires 13 courses to be completed as set forth below.
 At least four of these courses must be 3000 level or higher, and no more than two may be taken (with the approval of the chair) at the Schools of Public Engagement.

 To see which courses fulfill requirements, visit the Lang course finder.

 NOTE: Literary Introductions courses are co/prerequisites for all 3000-level Literary Studies courses, unless waived by the chair.

 Total credits: 52

 *An LLSW poetry workshop may fulfill this requirement, with approval from the chair.

 **With the approval of the chair, LLSW Introduction to Playwriting or LLSW Intermediate Playwriting may be applied to this requirement.
 Courses offered in other departments, such as The Arts, with an emphasis on reading plays (e.g., a course on Shakespeare's plays) may also fulfill this requirement.

 Admission ContactOffice of AdmissionEugene Lang College of Liberal Arts

 Phone: 212.229.5150 or 800.292.3040